DevoInc/python-ds-connector/README.md

 `linq_query`: Linq query to run against Devo as a string.

-`start`: The start time (in UTC) to run the Linq query on.  start may be specified as a string, a datetime object, pandas Timestamp, or as a unix timestamp in seconds.
+`start`: The start time to run the Linq query on. `start` may be specified as a string, a datetime object, pandas Timestamp, or as a unix timestamp in seconds.
+Timezone aware datetimes and Timestamp objects will use the specified timezone when calculating the start time.
+Naive datetimes and Timestamps as well as strings will be treated as UTC times.
 Examples of valid strings are: `'2018-01-01'`,  `'Feb 10, 2019'`, `'2019-01-01 10:05:00'`, or `'2019-02-05T00:00:00'`.
 Note that strings will be converted by [pandas.to_datetime](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html).

 `stop`: The end time (in UTC) to run the Linq query on. stop may be None or specified in the same way as start.
 Set `stop` to `None` for a continuous query.